-You may have noticed in the prior paragraph the words haunt and killings (and boo!).
-Yes, while I consider myself first and foremost a literary fiction writer, I have gravitated into the horror and magical realism genre.
-I still stick true to my form which is the short story, but I have discovered ways to expand my short story world by writing connected stories that include recurring characters, are based in the same town, follow a theme, or are unified by imagery.
-This method has been used by such authors as Elizabeth Stout and Alice Munroe and is typically referred to as a composite novel or a short story cycle.
+While I consider myself first and foremost a literary fiction writer, I have gravitated into the horror and magical realism genre.
+I still stick true to my form which is the short story, but I have discovered ways to expand my short story world by writing linked narratives connected by characters, town, and theme.
+This method has been used by such authors as Elizabeth Strout and Alice Munroe, and is typically referred to as a composite novel or a short story cycle.

 I am a long time Atlanta resident and live with my husband, son, cat and two hounds in the Old Fourth Ward.
-Before moving Georgia, I lived in rural Missouri for seven years amongst horse farms and farmers.
-The town of Lawrenceton and the surrounding area was the inspiration for my composite novel, The Bystanders which is forthcoming at the end of 2021 with Springer Mountain Press.
-With my second novel, A Dark Coincidence. continue in the same structural thread as The Bystanders in that the novel is a composite novel, however, the difference is that now I have also woven in a frame story.
-This a literary horror novel with an extremely unreliable narrator and a mysterious tone.
+Before moving to Georgia, I lived in rural Missouri for seven years amongst horse farms and farmers.
+The town of Lawrenceton and the surrounding area was the inspiration for my book, The Bystanders, which is forthcoming at the end of 2021 through Springer Mountain Press.
+With my second novel, A Dark Coincidence, I dive into the horror genre.
+This a literary horror novel with an extremely unreliable narrator and an underlying mystery.